michelemartone/dabo/README.md

  * testing
  * documentation
  * reporting
-of short shell scripts.
+of short shell scripts as test cases.

-SCAMC is not meant for exhaustive testing.
+SCAMC is not meant...
+ * for exhaustive testing
-Neither to test the whole system.
+ * to test the whole system
-Neither to document modulefiles.
+ * to document modulefiles
-Neither to work on any computer.
-Just to give a glimpse into use and minimal correctness, and if running from, e.g. cron job, reporting issues to tester..

-Workflow: you write a set of tests, and run them.
-Each test is a directory containing 'test.sh' and if needed, a bunch of extra files.
-See the example directories.
+ * to be particularly portable
+ * to replace per-software test suites
+ * to write e.g. automated benchmarks

+SCAMC can:
+ * produce logs and script renderings useful as document snippets
+ * spot failing use cases
+ * report failure logs via email
+ * save results in a custom directory

+Workflow:
+ * you create a directory, named e.g. $MYTEST
+ * you write test script $MYTEST/test.sh, which:
+   - shall succeed (e.g. exit 0) on success
+   - shall fail    (e.g. exit 1) on failure
+   - shall make no assumptions on the running directory
+   - runs behalf of the user (so, caution with your tests)
+ * you run it: ./scamc.sh $MYTEST
+ * path invocation of $MYTEST shall be relative
+ * you can run many, e.g.: ./scamc.sh $TEST1 $TEST2

 The script reacts to the following environment variables:

  SCAMC_EMAIL      : if set, send report to this email address.